maneesha/pelicanblog/content/2013/about_this_site.md

 I generally used the well written documentation on the Pelican website, but I need to keep a reminder of things that I did to get Pelican working with my situation.
 I'm using this blog post as a place to keep these notes up to date and easily accessible.

 Pelican content is written in markdown.
 The default folder is called 'content' but can be called anything.
-If you keep the default name, build your site like this:
+If you keep the default name, build your site like this (run this command from your top level Pelican directory):

 ```
 $ pelican content